 - Vivian Messimeris, Lurnea High School Head Teacher Visual Arts & Music

 FOUNDED IN 2014 ON THE STREETS OF SYDNEY, AUSTRALIA

 Blue Guitar Project was created from one spark of inspiration from a colorful young homeless boy named Maguil.
 Roxy Lee, a freelance music photographer, met Maguil out of the blue when she was on a photography shoot in Redfern, Sydney.
 Confident and bouncing with a hip street-vibe, his big personality and direct attitude was magnetic!

 He asked her to take a photo of him so she did his own special portrait photoshoot.
 She had no idea at the time that he was homeless, or that he would have such a huge impact on her life, inspiring the BLUE GUITAR PROJECT to take shape.

-Sometime after the shoot, Maguil called Roxy, - he was in a terrible crisis.
-He had no where to sleep and nothing to eat.
-After several calls, meeting his school teachers at Key College (a Youth Off The Streets school) she realised what he wanted was the same as any of us: he wanted his own dreams to come true.
+Four days after the shoot, Maguil called Roxy in a terrible crisis explaining that he was homeless!
+After several calls, meeting his school teachers at Key College (a Youth Off The Streets school in Sydney, Australia) she realized what he wanted was the same as any of us: he wanted his own dreams to come true.

 He wanted a passionate and fulfilling life - a safe and happy life off the streets.
 Where he didn't just have food and a place to call home, but a community, purpose and a true passion.

-The Blue Guitar Project was created to make that happen.
-For not just Maguil, but to assist and inspire all teenagers in Australia, to ignite their own unique creative spark and to develop a dream.
-This DREAM, will give youth an independent, passionate, satisfying and super-productive life THEY LOVE.... and it all starts with this project
+Blue Guitar Project was created to make that happen.
+For not just Maguil, but to assist and inspire all teenagers, to ignite their own unique creative spark and to develop a dream – one that will give them independence and help them achieve a passionate, satisfying and super-productive life THEY LOVE...and it all starts with this project

 And one more Blue Guitar!